-To help with this, about a year ago I started having my credit card company email me every time there was a charge over $15.00.
+To help with this, a few years ago I started having my credit card company email me every time there was a charge over $15.00.
 I did it because I wanted to make sure I “felt” every charge when it happened instead of just when I reviewed my bill.

 While I didn’t identify it as such at the time, it turns out in taking this step, I was acknowledging and proactively trying to address a weakness in my “money mindset.”